We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.

 The problem is that any project delay can clog your company’s arteries, causing personal stress (and perhaps high blood pressure) alongside business delays.
 To inspire you to lead better and keep your team in harmony, the Epicflow team, engaged in developing software for multi-project management, has collected the most heartening TED talks from around the world to help lift your spirits.
-Enjoy these European business stories!
+Enjoy these stories shared by the European business leaders!

 Itay Talgam: Lead like the great conductors